MobleyLab/chemper/README.md

 the same equilibrium bond angle and force constant, then chemper should generate SMIRKS patterns that maintain that clustering.

-**Warning**
-This repository is still under active development.
-While an initial [version](#versions) is available changes are still expected in the API and the underlying code.

 ## Prerequisites

-We test with Python 3.6 and 3.7 and expect any verion above 3.5 to behave well.
+We test with Python 3.6 and 3.7 and expect any version above 3.5 to behave well.

 This is a python tool kit with a few dependencies.
 We recommend installing [miniconda](http://conda.pydata.org/miniconda.html).
 Then you can create an